 1964 – The Beatles pick up their first US Number One single, Nelson Mandela begins his 27-year prison sentence on Robben Island, BBC 2 goes live, and a young Ivor Chaplin walks through the gates of Brentham CC, pencil in hand, to score his first game for the The Trees.

-On Saturday 15 July 2017, Ivor walked through the gates, for the game away at Winchmore Hill, this time with an array of coloured pens for strike-rate, balls faced, and overs bowled, to score his 2,000th consecutive game for Brentham CC.
-The occasion will be marked with a trophy presentation, to commemorate this incredible feat of longevity, at the innings break during our home game against South Hampstead on Saturday 29 July.
+On Saturday 31 August 2018, Ivor walked through those same gates, for the Division Two game at home to Osterley, this time with an array of coloured pens for strike-rate, balls faced, and overs bowled, to score his 800th consecutive Middlesex County Leauge game for Brentham CC.

 To commemorate the occasion, Ivor was presented with a Book of Messages from some of the hundreds of players who have had their successes and failures marked with pinpoint accuracy over the past 47 years.
 (For the record, The Trees would go on to win by 4 wickets on Ivor's big day)

 After a three-year apprenticeship in the second-team, Ivor made his first-team scoring debut in 1967.
 In 2014 he completed 700 consecutive League matches at which point the Score Box was named after him at a ceremony attended by former Brentham member and Ashes winning captain Michael Brearley.
 Brearley compared Ivor’s scoring feat with the leading wicket takers in International Cricket.
 Only Muttiah Muralitharan’s tally of 807 now stands ahead in front of Ivor but that will fall next June with Ivor now sitting on 801 consecutive matches.